bitfieldfarm/farm_withdrawal/README.md

 Document any other features provided by this module.
 -->
 ### Other
+Adds Medical Withdrawal period with log details to Google Calendar

 <!---
 It might be nice to include a FAQ.